jdugan6240/kak-bundle/README.md

   # Post-install code here...
   mkdir -p ${kak_config}/colors
   ln -sf "${kak_opt_bundle_path}/one.kak" "${kak_config}/colors/"
 }
+# The below command is optional, but allows for cleanly uninstalling the colorscheme
+bundle-cleaner one.kak %{
+  # Remove the symlink
+  rm -rf "${kak_config}/colors/one.kak"
+}
 # Set the colorscheme later on in the kakrc...
 colorscheme one-dark